vsaw/vsaw.eu/_posts/2011-09-10-Introduction-Mathematical-Games.md

 ---
-layout: post
 title: "A rough introduction to mathematical games"
 date: 2011-09-10
 categories:
 tags: Math
 ---

 In this Post I'll give a very rough explanation on games from a mathematical point of view.
 But first let's dig deep to find the essence of a game.